 How to Choose the Perfect Trim Size for a Book?

 Now that we have covered so much about trim sizes let’s move on to your book.
 How do you choose the trim size?
 You won’t have to bother about this if you are going the traditional publishing way.
 However, if you are self-publishing your book, you might have to make some choices.

 Most self-publishers publish in the 5.5” x 8.5” or 6” x 9” trim size, which works for many types of books.
 If you are self-publishing for the first time, these sizes work.
 However, you can choose a different trim size if that is what you need.

 Depending on the following factors, you can choose your trim size.

-- The purpose of your book: What do you intend your book to be?
+What do you intend your book to be?
 Is it a limited edition book?
-Do you really need the size you have chosen?
+Do you need the size you have chosen?
 For example, is your book a gift book or an atlas?
-If yes, you can go for offset printing, in which you are charged more for any customised trim size.
-Unless absolutely needed or you want to differentiate your book based on size, sticking to the standard sizes is a good idea.
+If yes, you can go for offset printing, in which you are charged more for any customized trim size.

+The more words in your manuscript, the bigger will be the trim size.
+It is because the bigger size will reduce the page count.
 You could keep an eye out for the number of words while writing the book or edit them down to the approximate word count later.
 In reality, there is no perfect or correct word count target for your book — just some guidelines as given here.

-4. The cost: Printing presses charge based on page count.
+Printing presses charge based on page count.
 So the more pages you have, the higher the cost and the lesser the profit.
 As you know, page count and trim size are connected.
 Page count also impacts royalties.
 Keep this in mind when choosing your trim size.

-Popular Book Sizes
+History of Book Sizes

 It’s best to spend some time in the book store to get a feel for the kind of trim size that might be best for your book.
 To get some idea, here are some popular book sizes in the US and UK markets.